HGmin1159/HGmin1159.github.io/_posts/2021-12-15-tensorial_dr1.md

 ---
-title: \[Tensorial Dimension Reduction\] 1.
-Sufficient Dimension Folding
+title: \[SDR for Unusual Data\] 1.
+Sufficient Dimension Folding for Tensorial Data
 categories: [Dimension]
 tags: [차원 축소,Dimension reduction]
 excerpt: Sufficient Dimension Folding Theory and Techniques to reduce the dimension of tensorial data.